-Your 401(k) Plan Enrollment/Election Form is only used to make your first investment option election.
-Any changes in how your future contributions are invested, or in how you want to invest money already in your account, may only be made by calling Fidelity at 1-866-848-6466.
+Your Enrollment/Election Form is only used to make your first investment option election.
+Any changes in how your future contributions are invested, or in how you want to invest money already in your account, may only be made by calling Fidelity at 1-866-848-6466 or logging into your account at fidelity.com.
 The Plan Office cannot make changes in your investment options for you.
 You may change your investment options at any time (subject to short term trading rules and other trading restrictions).